How to Keep Your Throat Healthy With 6 Easy Tips

 - Another tip for relieving sore throat pain is to gargle with warm water and cayenne pepper.

-Daily vocal warm ups are a must for singers, speakers, doctors, actors and the like.
-However, not just any warm ups will do.
-In fact, some warm ups can do more damage to the throat than not engaging in any warm ups.
+Daily vocal warm-ups are a must for singers, speakers, doctors, actors, and the like.
+However, not just any warm-ups will do.
+In fact, some warm-ups can do more damage to the throat than not engaging in any at all.

 - Slow, gentle humming on comfortable tones are excellent warm-ups.
 Feel for vibrations across the mask area.
 To keep the lips loose and relaxed, include the buzzing sound (buzz your lips the same way you would on a baby’s belly to make the baby giggle).

 - Sigh lightly on a soft "ahhhh," feeling completely relaxed.
 Even yawning is an excellent warm-up for the voice.

 Fungus and bacteria can affect the vocal cords in several different ways:

 - When the tissue is inflamed, the vocal cords swell making them stiffer.
 The vocal pitch becomes deeper from the swelling, and if the vocal cords become stiff enough, they may stop vibrating, and the person loses his or her voice (laryngitis).
 This is primarily from the inflammatory response of the body against the offending virus, fungus, or bacteria.

 - Some types of viruses, fungus, and bacteria can physically grow on the surface of the vocal cord, and then they act like a tumor.
 The growth can act as a weight on a vocal cord, which stiffens the vibrating surface of the vocal cords or creates an irregularity on a vocal cord.
 (A possible polyp or node).

 - Treatment may involve medication or at times a surgical procedure.
 Obviously, you want to avoid this at all costs.
 This can be prevented by protecting the voice from straining, yelling, and smoking.

 A Description of the Throat